 Two awards will be given during the closing plenary session of the conference to the best oral and poster presenters, as decided by the scientific committee:

-Best Abstract Presenter – for the best oral abstract and presentation
+Best Oral Abstract – for the best oral abstract presentation

-Best Poster Presenter – for the best poster and poster presentation
+Best Poster Presentation – for the best poster presentation

 Instructions for preparation of posters

 Posters will generally be A0 in size (841mm x 1189mm), not larger, in either landscape or portrait format, and follow the usual guidelines for scientific posters available from most academic institutions, however some flexibility is available.
 For more guidance, see http://colinpurrington.com/tips/poster-design.
 Posters are usually printed in full-colour, can be printed on paper or fabric, can be laminated, etc, and will be fixed to the display board by hook and loop ‘velcro’ fasteners.
-Poster presenters should bring the poster to the conference venue with them and display it in the allocated area by 5pm Friday 15th September.
+Poster presenters should bring the poster to the conference venue with them and will be advised the time and date by which posters should be displayed.

 Instructions for submission of abstracts